WyrmUK/Wyrm.Math/README.md

 Zv = n / Z

 Divides a scalar value into a complex number or divides a complex number into a scalar, creating a new complex number.
+#### Divide by a complex number
+Zv = Z / Zd

+Divides complex numbers, creating a new complex number.
 #### Raise to a Power
 Z^2 = Z.Sqr()